JimScadden/disk-preparation/files/README.md

 A file named `disk-preparation` should be palaced together with the preseed file.
 The `postinst` script in `disk-preparation_1.0_all.udeb` will download the `disk-preparation` script/program and run it.
-The file here is just a placeholder file That doesn't do anything except writeing some log messages to `/var/log/syslog`.
+The file here is just a placeholder file That doesn't do anything except writing some log messages to `/var/log/syslog`.

-An alternative is `disk-prep-wrapper.sh found below.
+An alternative is `disk-prep-wrapper.sh` found below.

 ### disk-preparation_1.0_all.udeb